New York, New Haven and Hartford Railroad: Second bankruptcy (1961–1969)

-In 1959, the New Haven discontinued passenger service on the Old Colony Railroad network in southeastern Massachusetts.
-That year, the company reported close to $11 million in losses.
-Asked by the Connecticut Public Utilities Commission in February 1960 if the company's survival was in imminent danger, the New Haven's comptroller replied, "Yes, even with the best of management".
 Continuing financial problems forced the New Haven into bankruptcy on July 7, 1961, and federal court judge Robert P. Anderson assumed trusteeship.
 The railroad reported it would have only $9,262,000 in funds to cover expenses of $33,480,000 at the year's end.
 Company president George Alpert blamed "government subsidies direct and indirect to our competitors, and inequitable taxes" for the railroad's deficits, pointing to billions of dollars in federal funding for highways and airports.
+A final attempt to stave off bankruptcy through Defense Production Act of 1950 funding was torpedoed by Senator A. Willis Robertson's insistence that hearings be held before any money was committed.
+Trains Magazine editor David P. Morgan's analysis of the bankruptcy in 1961 concluded that the company was doomed; continuing that "The only question remaining is whether the taxpayer or the bondholder is to lose his shirt".